 Nowadays, cameras have become one of the most important features of any smartphone.
 Now, each and every user prefers good camera specs and picture quality even from a budget or low-end smartphone.
 There are both needs and craze available on smartphone cameras.
 Meanwhile, if we’re talking about the better smartphone cameras and don’t talk about the OnePlus device cameras, then this article won’t be worth it.
 But sometimes, some of the users may get some camera errors as well.
 Here is the guide on How to fix the OnePlus 7 Pro, Unfortunately, the Camera has stopped the error.

 That does not happen always with every device.
 But what will you do if your device camera stopped working?
 Well, there are plenty of OnePlus users who have gone through this error previously.
 That doesn’t mean OnePlus devices are not good or cameras are bad.
-Genuinely, the OnePlus devices and their camera features are one of the best cameras in an Android smartphone.
+Genuinely, the OnePlus devices and their camera features are some of the best cameras in an Android smartphone.
 Still, sometimes you may get some camera errors due to hardware or software issues.

 - Steps to Fix OnePlus 7 Pro, “Unfortunately, Camera has stopped” Error